ds160/monero-node/README.md

     You should see logs indicating that the node has successfully started.

 That's it!
-You now have a Monero full node running locally with your own copy of the blockchain.
+You now have a Monero node running locally with your own copy of the blockchain.

 ## Create Monero GUI Wallet

-To create and connect a Monero GUI Wallet to your locally running Monero full node in Advanced mode, follow these steps:
+To create and connect a Monero GUI Wallet to your locally running Monero node in Advanced mode, follow these steps:

 1. Open the Monero GUI Wallet on your computer.